 With an escalating national debt, the talk at this month’s party conferences is one of cuts in public spending and smaller, more efficient government.
 I believe one clear way of achieving this would be to introduce a single unified brand across government.

 There are currently 24 ministerial departments and thousands of executive agencies, commissions, and authorities, each using different logos and identity packages.
-In the last two years, numerous reorganisations under Gordon Brown have meant that further identities, websites and publicity materials have been required, or equally made redundant.
-Not only do we have a government that appears fragmented and disorganised, but one where successive change is expensive and wasteful.
+Numerous reorganisations under Gordon Brown have meant further identities, websites and publicity materials have been produced or made redundant.
+Not only do we have a government that appears fragmented and disorganised, but also one where successive change is expensive and wasteful.

 I propose that any such reorganisation would be a perfect opportunity to rethink how the executive communicates with the public.
-If we want to reduce bureaucracy and simplify government, then we should also think about having it represented by a common identity rather than a multitude of logos.
+If we want to reduce bureaucracy and simplify government, then we should also think about it being represented by a single identity rather than a multitude of logos.

 Government Identities Around the World

 Other governments have a similar array of logos of course, but a few have implemented coherent branding strategies.
-I illustrate two such schemes later, but further examples can also be found in Canada, Australia, South Africa too:
+I illustrate a few such schemes below, but further examples can be found in Canada, Australia and South Africa too: